 Could you talk about your baptism?

-I was baptized when I was 8 years old. this day was something very special to me.
-When I went to have my big interview, to see if I was ready to be baptized, I had already felt the Lord's approval, and knew that I needed to do this.
+I was baptized when I was 8 years old.
+That day was something very special to me.
+When I went to have my "big" interview, to see if I was ready to be baptized, I had already felt the Lord's approval, and knew that I needed to do this.
 When the Bishop told me that I was worthy, and ready to be baptized, I was so excited!
-I was baptized on my birthday, and my Dad was able to baptize me, this is the first memory I have where I looked to my Dad for an example.
+I was baptized on my birthday, and my Dad was able to baptize me, this was one of many memories I have where I looked to my Dad for an example.
 I wanted to always be good, so that one day, I could baptize my own children.
 I remember stepping into the warm water, and looking at my Dad, I remember going under the water, and coming back up, I had never felt so clean in my life.
 That day became an incredible memory, and a defining moment in my life, one that I would never forget.
 That Sunday at Church, my Dad looked at me, and asked me to share my testimony of the Gospel.
 I stood up in front of the congregation, and told them what I knew to be true, that this was God's Church, and that Jesus was my Savior.
 I promised my Dad, and my Heavenly Father that day, that I would always share my faith with others, whenever I got the opportunity.

 How I live my faith